jundalisay/sp/content/en/material/principles/part-3/chapter-07b.md

 This flux then caused an electromotive force (EMF) which then created the electricity.
 - The EMF increases when the flux decreases and vice versa.

+In Cartesian Physics:
+- the EMF would be the ingress force that produces the electron vortex.
+- the Lorentz Force would be the egress force that produces a magnetic field.

 {{< i s="/graphics/physics/faraday.jpg" a="Faraday" >}}